aiblocks/docs/guides/get-started/transactions.md

 What exactly happened there?
 Let’s break it down.

-1. Confirm that the account ID you are sending to actually exists by loading the associated account data from the Stellar network.
+1. Confirm that the account ID you are sending to actually exists by loading the associated account data from the AiBlocks network.
 Everything will actually be OK if you skip this step, but doing it gives you an opportunity to avoid making a transaction you know will fail.
 You can also use this call to perform any other verification you might want to do on a destination account.
 If you are writing banking software, for example, this is a good place to insert regulatory